- Our Work

 Ethiopia is a classic example of how severe degradation of ecosystems and productive agricultural lands and poor utilization of water resources increase poverty, food insecurity, loss of biodiversity, and even conflict.

 By incorporating environmental issues into its work within Ethiopia, USAID strives to develop initiatives that make improvements in multiple sectors and promote sustainable development.
 Through on-going activity supporting disaster readiness, USAID is assisting Ethiopia improve its capacity to predict and respond to disasters - principally drought and famine to which parts of the country are prone.
-Especially through FEWS Net, USAID is helping to predict and plan ways to decrease the use of natural resources during times of economic and food distress, when people tend to increasingly depend on these resources for survival.
+Especially through the Famine Early Warning Systems Network (FEWS NET), USAID is helping to predict and plan ways to decrease the use of natural resources during times of economic and food distress, when people tend to increasingly depend on these resources for survival.
 The Productive Safety Net Program works in soil and water conservation through food-for-work tree-planting projects to protect critical watersheds.
 Not only does watershed protection and rehabilitation reduce erosion and siltation for healthier rivers, it also provides economic and health benefits for the many people who depend on the water source.
 Furthermore, activities implemented in pastoral areas increase the grazing value of land through efforts to control or eradicate invasive species such as Prosopis juliflora and Acacia drepanolobium and improve pasture by maintaining enclosures.
 Bringing more land under productive value from the current degraded state can help to reduce the total area needed to maintain cattle populations (as land is allowed to recover and remain productive) or to be cleared and maintained for agriculture.

 Ethiopia is one of the world's rich biodiversity countries and it deserves attention regionally and globally.
 It has a very diverse set of ecosystems ranging from humid forest and extensive wetlands to the desert of the Afar depression.
 This is due to the variation in climate, topography and vegetation.
 The extensive and unique conditions in the highlands of the country have contributed to the presence of a large number of endemic species.